Why start CAP Debt Help at your church?

 “I have come that they may have life…”

-How can your church do both of these in a sustainable way?
+How can your church do both of these in an accessible, sustainable way?

 Don’t lose who you are… use who you are as a church

-CAP Debt Help partners with your church to reach struggling neighbours like Clestina in transformative ways.
+CAP Debt Help partners with your church to walk alongside struggling neighbours like Alan & Delwyn in mutually transformative ways.

 Your church

 brings its unique strengths, local knowledge and community flavour.
-Bring your relational heart and God’s Spirit to help locals experiencing tough times.
+Bring your relational heart & attune to God’s Spirit to help locals experiencing tough times.

 ...and CAP

-brings the technology, first responders, expert money advisors and client advocacy – supporting people for as long as it takes to be freed from unmanageable & hardship.
+brings the technology, first responders, Financial Mentors and client advocacy – supporting people for as long as it takes to be freed from unmanageable debt & hardship.

 Together we can meet locals

-in their homes, at the centre of their experience, as they’re facing money problems and unmanageable debt.
-And now, with CAP, your church is positioned to overcome poverty, bringing transformation to the lives of precious New Zealanders, in this generation and the next.
+in their homes, at the centre of their experience, supporting people to reach their goals.
+And now, with CAP, your church is positioned to overcome the chaos of debt & hardship — enabling transformation for New Zealanders, in this generation and the next.

 A ‘with Jesus’ approach that cares for the whole person

-New Zealanders have gone from hardship to living debt free
+New Zealanders have said 'goodbye' to unmanageable debt

 %